 Your talent pipeline may not be as robust as it once was.
-We’re all hearing about the Great Resignation—sometimes referred to as the Great Reshuffle—and today’s shrinking talent market.
-According to the Bureau of Labor Statistics, 47.8 million workers quit their jobs in 2021.
+We’re all hearing about today’s shrinking talent market.
+And we’re still rebounding from The Great Resignation or Reshuffle of 2021, when 47.8 million workers quit their jobs.
 That’s an average of four million each month and the highest on record.

 Exceptional talent is hard to find – and keep.
 That’s why your company should be proactive about building — or rebuilding — its strong talent pipeline.